yhat/ggpy/docs/contributing.rst

 ----------------------

 As mentioned previously, all of our `geom_*` and `stat_*` (for the time being) inherit from `geom`.
-Each of our geoms inherits from the `geom` object.
+Each of our geoms inherit from the `geom` object.
 This is going to give it the delightful `+` properties that make it possible to magically add layers together.

 In addition, it keeps things easy so that when it comes time to render the plot, all of